-5 MAPPING & MULTIPLEXING FUNCTIONS
+4 MAPPING & MULTIPLEXING FUNCTIONS

 The Mapping and Multiplexing functions provide the capability of mapping, aligning and multiplexing bi-directional logical channels between the SDH physical interfaces.
-The Multiplexing structure used in the equipment is according to ETSI/ETS 300 147 and ITU-T G.707.
+The Multiplexing structure used in the equipment is according to ETSI ETS 300 147 and ITU-T G.707.

-OMS3240 can support the concatenation of up to sixty-four (64) contiguous AU-4s according to G.707, using concatenation indication.
+OMS3250 can support the concatenation of up to sixty-four (64) contiguous AU-4s according to G.707, using concatenation indication.

-OMS3240 also supports the concatenation of contiguous AU-4s, by converting them into virtually concatenated AU-4s using the STM-16/STM-4 contiguous to virtual conversion card.
-This card supports both AU-4-16c to 16v conversion and AU-4-4c to 4v conversion.
-The STM-16/4 C/V card uses hot-pluggable optical transceivers and can be configured as:
+OMS3250 also supports the concatenation of four or sixteen (4/16) contiguous AU-4s, by converting them into virtual concatenated AU-4s using the STM16/STM-4 contiguous to virtual conversion card (both VC-4-4c and VC-4-16c Contiguous to Virtual conversion are supported).
+The STM-16/4 C/V card, that uses hot-pluggable optical transceivers, can be configured as: